 WARNING: Be careful how many content carousels you place on a single webpage.
 If you include too many, it will slow down your page's loading time.

 If you use the iframe code option, you cannot modify the appearance of the carousel.
-Here is an example of what an iframe carousel looks like (in this case, we used a carousel of the NY Times bestsellers):

 To use this method, you will need to include several scripts and CSS links within the <head> of your page.
 By default, the source code provided automatically includes a <link> to the following CSS file:

 You may wish to not include this <link> on your page, or include it before you link your own stylesheet, as it could override your web site's styles.
 The main styles for the content carousels are included within the following CSS file, which also appears as a <link> within the source code automatically provided:

 In order to replace the default arrow images with your own, you would need to replace each of the jpg images above with the path to your own custom images.
 For example, if you use the following code (with the images located properly on the BCCLS staff website):

 You can modify the style of the author text by updating the CSS code for:

 If you change the CSS for the author text, you can change the overall look of the carousel.
 For example, if you use the following code:

 ...the carousel will look like this:

 However, keep in mind that depending on what styles you apply, this may also impact the styling of the title link text.
 For example, if you were to change the font-style of .river-item to italic, it would also impact the title link text.
 To prevent the title link text from being italic, you would need to specifically style the title link text to NOT be italic.